 Centralized Data Analysis and Scalability

-Johnson Controls' OpenBlue Platform can integrate data from a wide range of internal and external sources to help you make sense of your entire building: energy usage, security breaches, equipment performance, and space utilization.
+Johnson Controls' OpenBlue Cloud platform can integrate data from a wide range of internal and external sources to help you make sense of your entire building: energy usage, security breaches, equipment performance, and space utilization.

 We give you the power to make better decisions faster—and that positions you to achieve all kinds of business goals, including the following: